-At all stages of the reporting and referral process, the pupil will be informed of the decisions made, actions taken and reasons for doing so appropriate to their age.
+At all stages of the reporting and referral process, the pupil will be informed of the decisions made, actions taken and reasons for doing so.
 Discussions of concerns with parents will only take place where this would not put the pupil or others at potential risk of harm.
 The school will work closely with parents to ensure that the pupil, as well as their family, understands the arrangements in place, such as in-school interventions, is effectively supported, and knows where they can access additional support.

-17. Concerns about school safeguarding practices
+18. Concerns about school safeguarding practices